Jo Bichar Gaye

-Jo Bichar Gaye (جو بچھڑ گئے) is a Pakistani period drama series based on the book "Bichar Gaye" by Col. Z. I. Farrukh.
+Jo Bichar Gaye (جو بچھڑ گئے) is a Pakistani historical drama television series based on the book "Bichar Gaye" by Col. Z. I. Farrukh.
 The series is directed and produced by Haissam Hussain under his banner H2 Films, Mehreen Alam as co-writer for screenplay and written by Ali Moeen.
 It features Wahaj Ali, Maya Ali and Talha Chahour in leading roles.
-Set in 1970 and 1971, Jo Bichar Gaye is based on real events from the Bangladesh Liberation War, including the fall of Dhaka.
-It premiered on Geo Entertainment on 12 December 2021 and airs weekly.
+Set in 1970 and 1971, Jo Bichar Gaye is based on Bangladesh Liberation War, including the fall of Dhaka.
+It premiered on Geo Entertainment on 12 December 2021 and aired weekly.
+The show ended on 13 March 2022 with 14 episodes.

 Plot

-The plot revolves around the political conflict between West Pakistan and East Pakistan at the time Liberation of Bangladesh and deals with true events from 1970 to 1971.
+The plot revolves around the political conflict between West Pakistan and East Pakistan (modern day Bangladesh) at the time of the Bangladesh Liberation War, and deals with fictional events from 1970 to 1971.